CFM International CFM56: CFM56-7 series

 The CFM56-7 first ran on 21 April 1995.
 Rated with a takeoff thrust range of 19500–27,300 lbf, it powers the -600/-700/-800/-900 Boeing 737 Next Generation; compared to the CFM56-3, it has greater durability, 8% fuel burn improvement and a 15% reduction in maintenance costs.

 Improvements are due to its 61-inch titanium wide chord fan, 3D aerodynamics designed new core and low-pressure turbine with single crystal high-pressure turbine and Full Authority Digital Engine Control (FADEC).
 Fan blades are reduced from 36 (CFM56-5) to 24 and it incorporates features from the CFM56-5B such as a double-annular combustor as an option.

 Less than two years after entry into service, the Next-Generation 737 received 180 minutes Extended range twin engine Operations (ETOPS) certification from the US Federal Aviation Administration (FAA).
 It also powers the Boeing 737 military versions : Airborne Early Warning & Control, C-40 Clipper transport and P-8 Poseidon Maritime Aircraft.

+After the Southwest Airlines Flight 1380 accident, the FAA required Boeing to redesign the nacelle and inlet of the 7B variant in compliance with applicable Part 25 regulations.
+The proposed rule is to receive comments until January 26, 2024.
+The rule will require airlines to make the relevant modifications by July 31, 2028.